jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The further we go into the Internet Age, the more out-of-date Progressive and Conservative ideologies get.
 And these ideologues don't know—or care—about the "life cycles of civilization", so they fight to keep their ideologies alive past their life expectancy.

-These fights get very serious, like it the one that set Europe aflame in the Thirty Years War.
-Now we have extreme Progressives and Conservatives rallying around trigger words, taxpayer marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
+These fights get very serious, like when Europe set itself aflame in the Thirty Years War.
+Now we have extreme Progressives and Conservatives rallying around trigger words, tea-party marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
 These misguided people will keep raising tensions, until we click a new philosophy for our new age.
 Watch out.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/AgileFeminineAlpineroadguidetigerbeetle' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/agilefemininealpineroadguidetigerbeetle">via Gfycat</a></p>